ScanMountGoat/Smush-Material-Research/Textures.md

 TODO: PBR lighting

 # Normal Maps
 RG are used for the normal map.
-The G channel is likely a separate texture.
+The B channel is likely a separate texture.
 A is possibly another texture.

 # Bake Lit Maps
 TODO: Some form of baked stage lighting.